The Vermont Statutes Online

 (ii) These allocations shall apply proportionally to the independent developer block and provider block.

-(iii) If an allocation under this pilot project is not fully subscribed, the Board in 2017 shall allocate the unsubscribed capacity to new standard offer plants outside the pilot project.
+(iii) If an allocation under this pilot project is not fully subscribed, the Commission in 2017 shall allocate the unsubscribed capacity to new standard offer plants outside the pilot project.

 (iv) As used in this subdivision (D), "preferred location" means a site within the State on which a renewable energy plant will be located that is one of the following: